jay-tux/nexion/player/world_fow_cities.md

  Majority | ![hill] (miners, farmers, traders) Minorities | ![blue] and ![kobold] (monks), ![rock] (traders and artificers) Crime rates | No crime is reported from the monastery, low crime exists in the city.
- Religion | Most people adhere to the monks' point of view, however ![todo] (dwarven religion) is common as well
+ Religion | Most people adhere to the monks' point of view, however Votthoboveigh is common as well

 ### Nakskov ![h_ice]
 Nakskov is a mysterious city: all people who ever went there, didn't return (except in pieces).
 According to rogues who spied the surrounding tundra, the city seems to be inhabited by orcs alone.
 Nakskov looks, according to them, like a giant fortress with giant walls.
 As no-one has ever seen it inside, trade must be non-existent.